 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased rapidly across the region. - The high signal level indicator was triggered at Gowerton during the last reporting period.
-Also, the rapid increase indicator was triggered at all sites in the region.
-Also, the increasing signal level indicator was triggered at Garnswilt and Gowerton. - There was one sample missing from each of Gowerton, Llanelli Coastal and Parc-Y-Splott, and two samples missing from Garnswllt.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
+However, the signal increased at Parc-Y-Splott. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.
+Access issues at Gowerton between 13 27 April resulted in some missing samples causing a break in the series for that site.